 RBI Grade B Eligibility

-The RBI has the following basic criteria for candidates desirous of applying for Grade B Posts:
+The RBI has the following essential criteria for candidates desirous of applying for Grade B Posts:

 - Age Limits: Between 21 to 30 years for Graduates.
 Upper age limits are 32 years for M.Phil and 34 years for PhD holders.

 - Educational Qualifications: Candidates have to attain at least an undergraduate degree to be able to appear for the RBI Grade B exam.
-Educational requirements and RBI cut off for marks in the highest educational qualification vary according to the department applied for.
+Educational requirements and RBI cut off for marks in the highest educational qualification vary according to the department applied for, by the applicant.

 - Nationality: Only Indian Nationals and subjects of Nepal and Bhutan are eligible to appear in the RBI exam.
 Refugees and migrants from certain countries are also allowed if they can produce a certificate of eligibility from the Government of India.